 Sensual Massage Oil for Valentine's Day

-- 2 ounces carrier oil - jojoba, apricot, sweet almond, fractionated coconut oil, avocado oil, etc. (find organic carrier oils here) I prefer jojoba oil or sweet almond oil for my massage oil blends
+- 2 ounces jojoba oil (You can also use these other carrier oils: apricot, sweet almond, fractionated coconut oil, avocado oil, etc., find organic carrier oils here.)
+I prefer jojoba oil or sweet almond oil for my massage oil blends.

 Pour a dime-sized amount of the blend into your hands.
 Massage gently on your loved ones back, chest, or feet.
 This blend goes on smooth, so remember that a little goes a long way.

 Do not use this blend internally, on sensitive areas, or on broken skin.